arpan2233/PuzzleSolver/README.md

 this project is designed to solve two kinds of puzzles CROSSWORD and SUDOKU

-THE GIVEN PROGRAMM IS USER FIRENDLY you can download the source code and run it
+THE GIVEN PROGRAMM IS USER FIRENDLY you can download the source code and run it \n
 No prior set up is required
 you can run it on any IDE